Yanzhuo23/Resume/README.md

   - Methods: Utilizing a cross-sectional study design, a systematic sampling of individuals aged 40 and above from Hebei, Sichuan, and Jiangsu provinces was conducted.
 The EQ-5D health-related quality of life scale was applied to assess participants’ health status; satisfaction and the urgency of diseases were evaluated using the Likert Scale and the electronic Visual Analogue Scale (eVAS).
   - Statistical Analysis: The data will be subjected to descriptive statistical analysis and multivariate regression analysis to identify key factors influencing the use of the online registration system and discern differences among groups.
   - Expected Outcomes: The results are anticipated to provide an empirical basis for optimizing e-health services for the elderly and support the formulation of public health policies, particularly in enhancing the accessibility and equity of health services.

+### The Association Between Shift Work, Sleep Quality, and Health Related Quality of Life Among Workers in the Logistics Industry
+*Dec 2023 – Aug 2024*
+- **Research Content:**
+  - Background: China has become the largest logistics market in the world.
+To meet market demands, logistics workers often have to work at night.
+However, there has been few research exploring the association between night shift work and their physical and mental health.
+  - Objective: This study aims to examine the association between night shift work and the health condition of logistics workers in China, and to evaluate whether sleep characteristics played as mediators.
+  - Methods: 484 participants completed a questionnaire on sociodemographic, specified job category, sleep and health-related characteristics using standard survey platform.
+Linear regression model was used to analyse the proposed associations.
+Mediation analysis was also conducted.
+  - Results: Of the 484 participants, 352 worked night shifts.
+These participants were more likely to be males and had habits of cigarette smoking and alcohol drinking.
+The quantified overall physical and mental health (measured by SF-12 PCS, MCS) scores of workers who worked night shifts were lower than those of workers who worked only daytime shift before and after covariation-adjustment.
+It was also demonstrated that sleep quality was a full mediator of the association between night shift work and overall health.

 ### Statistical Analysis of Phase III Clinical Trial Data: Docetaxel and Prednisone in Combination with Lenalidomide in Castration-Resistant Prostate Cancer
 *Dec 2023*